Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Pulling content from Hygraph via GraphQL

 Choosing the right CMS is crucial for the business.
-In this section, you will use Hygraph, a federated headless CMS that uses GraphQL for content delivery.
+In this section, you will use Hygraph, a headless CMS that uses GraphQL for content delivery.

 To get started, sign up for a free-forever developer account on Hygraph.
 Hygraph also provides starters for Astro, and for this section, SKNCRE starter—a composable cosmetics brand e-commerce demo will be used.